Best Phones for Selfies

 Data Transfer737/ 877

-Samsung's front camera on the S26 Ultra isn't the sharpest in its price range — the iPhone 17 Pro Max resolves noticeably more detail in selfies across lighting conditions.
+Samsung's front camera on the S26 Ultra isn't the sharpest in its price range — the iPhone 17 Pro resolves noticeably more detail in selfies across lighting conditions.
 But, if you’re in Samsung’s ecosystem, it’s still the way to go.

 Color handling on the front camera is meaningfully better than last year's S25 Ultra, which showed skin tone errors roughly three times larger in the same conditions.
 The S26 Ultra is closer to accurate, though not exceptional in absolute terms.